 The governmental fund financial statements present fund balance classifications that comprise a hierarchy based on the extent to which the District is bound to honor constraints on the specific purposes for which amounts can be spent.
 Amounts for which constraints have been placed on the use of the resources either (a) externally imposed by creditors, grantors, contributors, or laws or regulations of other governments, or (b) imposed by law through constitutional provisions or enabling legislation are considered restricted.

-The fund balances of the Bond Construction Funds (Measure CC, November 2002 and Measure C, November 2014) is therefore classified as restricted.
+The fund balances of the Bond Construction Funds are therefore classified as restricted.

 Capital Assets and Long-Term Debt